TaiDOmi/TTB-course/h5 HelSec.md

 - 9/2026 CRA vulnerability notification starts (21 month transition period from CRA law effective)
 - 12/2027 CRA is enforced (36 month transition period from CRA law effective)

-Testing
+**Testing**

 Questions
-Hw do devices communicate?
+How do devices communicate?
 Devices under testing
-- consumer market
+- Consumer market
-- connected to internet
+- Connected to internet
 - Popular devices

-- Blackbox testing
+Blackbox testing

 Device Classification
-- Device is conected to network?
+- Device is connected to network?
 - -> RED- part 1 applies
-- Does the device collect perosna info
+- Does the device collect personal info?
-- -> RED part 2
+- -> RED part 2 applies

 Good requirements
+- Vulnerability coordination (Vulncoord e-service)
-- Vulncoord: Forces companies to establis unerability coordination and reporting to centralizeds authority
+  - Forces companies to establish vulnerability coordination and reporting to a centralized authority
-- Input validation
+  - Target: to ensure that vulnerability info, patches and updates reaches everyone
+- Inputs are validated
-- Crypto
+- Proper cryptography
-- Passwords
+- Good passwords
-- Content filtering; digital content loaded only from trusted sources - applies to part 2
+- Content filtering; digital content loaded only from trusted sources (applies to RED part 2)

-Some reqs have problems in real life
+Some requirements have problems in real life
+- Compatibility causes problems
-- COmpatibility causes problems less security if need to eg. backwards compatibility
+  - Less security if the device needs to be E.g. backwards compatible
-- - Outsourcing security;
+  - Outsourcing security; Data exposure, complience challenges, loss of control, different laws with data transfer etc.(Source: Chat GPT 'what problems there are in outsourcing cyber security')
-  - Paper-based evaluation; all reqs proven by only documentation but not the device in practice
+  - Paper-based evaluation; All reqs proven by only documentation but not the device in practice
 Example:
 - Company Eagle make IP cameras
--  E.g child movement monitoring
+-  E.g. child movement monitoring
-  - Send all collected info to cloud
+  - Sends all collected info to a cloud
-  - 1 & 2 classes internet connected and gathers personal info
+  - RED part 1 & part 2 classes (Internet connected and gathers personal info)
--  EagleSock - Smart sock taht monitors heartrate and saturation etc
+-  EagleSock - A smart sock that monitors heartrate and saturation etc.

+Test results:

 RED part 1
 - Software updates are enforced
-- Opened device - is the device storage secure
+- Opened device (Is the device storage secure?)
-- unencrypted files that are not signed
+  - Unencrypted files that are not signed
 - No known non-mitigated exploitable vulnerabilities?
-  - 1107 security issues
+- 1107 security issues found
 - Password are unique or strong?
-No
-  - No Admin 12345
+  - No (Admin 12345)

-Red PArt 2
+RED part 2
-- All sensors that ma affect user's privacy are documented? - OK
+- All sensors that may affect user's privacy are documented? - OK
-  - Clips saved
+  - Clips are saved
-- User notified - letting know tat No
+- User notified - letting know that info is saved - No
-- 3rd party
+- 3rd party information
-  - Gather a lot of info about you and child, names, health info
+  - Gathers a lot of info about you and child, names, health info
-- Bypassing GDPR
+- Bypasses GDPR
-  - Should read the legal texts - not in force in EU
+  - Should read the legal texts - Not in force in EU
 - Deleting all info possible?
-  - All data can be deleted, but no info if info is really deletd from the cloud
+  - All data can be deleted, but no one knows if the data is really deletd from the cloud.
-  - Wiped device still had users wifi information
+  - Was still able to find users information (E.g. wifi) from the device after wiping the information and restoring factory settings.

 - How do consumers devices communicate
-- Commnication to mostly WEstern countries
+  - Communication mostly to Western countries
   - Most devices use Amazon AWS
   - Most of the data is encrypted though
-- TLS version 1.3 used only little amount 1.2
+  - Transport Layer Security (TLS) version 1.3 used only little amount 1.2
   - 90 % use TLS and CERT pining
   - 80 % implemeted on baremetal - (no OS) - automatic tools cannot hack
   - 66 & use wifi for communication
   - 90 % are online only temporarily - battery operated devices - only communicate with device when used
   - Hard to hack because not connected all the time but only for a few seconds time to time
--

 Common issues
 - Data is not delerted even if asked
 - Sharing info with 3rd parties